Naked mole-rat: Diet

 Naked mole-rats feed primarily on very large tubers (weighing as much as a thousand times the body weight of a typical mole-rat) that they find deep underground through their mining operations.
-A single tuber can provide a colony with a long-term source of food—lasting for months, or even years, as they eat the inside but leave the outside, allowing the tuber to regenerate.
+A single tuber can provide a colony with a long-term source of food, lasting for months, or even years, as they eat the inside but leave the outside, allowing the tuber to regenerate.
 Symbiotic bacteria in the mole-rats' intestines ferment the fibres, allowing otherwise indigestible cellulose to be turned into volatile fatty acids.

-Naked mole-rats sometimes also eat their own feces.
-This behavior not only nourishes pups post-weaning but also is part of their eusocial behavior: a mechanism of sharing and assessing hormones from the queen.
+Naked mole-rats sometimes also eat their own faeces.
+This behaviour not only nourishes pups post-weaning but also is part of their eusocial behaviour, a mechanism of sharing and assessing hormones from the queen.

 Predators

-Naked mole rats are primarily preyed upon by snakes—especially the Rufous beaked snake and Kenyan sand boa—as well as honey badgers and various raptors.
-They are at their most vulnerable when "volcanoing" (ejecting soil to the surface).
+Naked mole rats are primarily preyed upon by snakes, especially the rufous beaked snake and Kenyan sand boa, as well as honey badgers and various raptors.
+They are at their most vulnerable when ejecting soil to the surface ("volcanoing").

 Conservation status

 Naked mole-rats are not threatened.
-They are widespread and numerous, but, being subterranean, essentially unnoticeable in the drier regions of East Africa (except for their small "volcanoes" of ejected earth).
+They are widespread and numerous, but, being subterranean, they are essentially unnoticeable in the drier regions of East Africa (except for their small "volcanoes" of ejected earth).

+In popular culture

+Kim Possibles sidekick Ron Stoppables pet Rufus is a naked mole rat.